|Feature Article - July 2008|

 The reason why I could argue either side is that truth isn’t involved.
 By that we mean that there is no “true” definition of science—there is only consensus.
 The word “science” means whatever we all mutually agree that it means.
 If the consensus is that “science” means “knowledge obtained by the scientific method,” then that is what it means.
 If the consensus is that “science” means “someone’s opinion about the substance and operation of the natural world,” then that is what it means.

 Evolutionists would not like to take either side of the argument because no matter who wins, they lose.
 If the Theory of Evolution isn’t scientific, then it loses credibility.
 As Professor Lidenbrock said to Axel, “Assez.
 Quand la science a pronounce, il n’y a plus qu’à se taire.”
 4 (“Enough.
 When science has spoken, there is nothing left to do but shut up.”)
-Although Professor Lidenbrock is a fictional character, the sentiment he expresses is not.
+Although Professor Lidenbrock is a fictional character, the sentiment he expresses is real.
 There are real people who argue that the Theory of Evolution is scientific and therefore cannot be questioned.
 So, if the Theory of Evolution isn’t scientific, then it can be questioned.
 Furthermore, if the Theory of Evolution isn’t scientific, then it should not be taught in science classes.

 But if “science” is nothing more than opinion, then Evolution, Intelligent Design and Creation Science are equally scientific, and deserve equal time in the science classroom.
 That is unacceptable to an evolutionist.